Sailing the Galapagos

 We are offering optional add-ons and extensions to your Galapagos cruise to make it more convenient and complement your time in Ecuador with a tour of Quito.

-Please note: If you book your flights to San Cristobal independently, we cannot guarantee that the boat will be able to wait for you should there be any delays.
+Please note: If you book your flights to Baltra independently, we cannot guarantee that the boat will be able to wait for you should there be any delays.
 In case you miss the arrival time, the team will work to make your boarding as efficient as possible, as soon as you land but you may miss some of the landings / stops on the itinerary depending on arrival time.

 Option 1 (Arrival): Flights to the Galapagos & Entrance / Park fees